wp-plugins/flexi-pages-widget/readme.txt

 == Screenshots ==

-1. Controls for the Flexi Pages Widget
+1. Controls for the Flexi Pages Widget (in WP 2.5)
 2. Upto nine instances of the Flexi Pages widget can be added to the sidebar
-3. Screenshot of the pages listed on the *home page* when *List sub-pages only in parent and related pages in the hierarchy* option is selected.
-4. Screenshot of the pages listed on a *page having sub pages*.
-You can see the sub-pages expand here while only top level pages are listed in the home page.
-Same settings as screenshot 2.

 == The flexipages() template function ==